 PS.
 There are many other savory keto recipes to try like beef stew and various zucchini recipes.

 PPS.
-You could also check out our keto snack recipes.
+You could also check out this keto snack box.
 Many of these can easily be included as part of a packed lunch, much like a piece of quiche.

 Keto Quiche With Smoked Cheddar And Caramelized Leeks